 - The insurance risk category includes capital requirements arising from both life and health risks; - The credit risk category includes capital requirements from bond spread risk and counterparty default risk; - The pre-diversified capital figures do not allow for any diversification between different risks within each risk category; - Unum aggregates its capital requirements via the correlation matrix approach using multitiered correlation matrices, which is a common approach adopted in the insurance industry.
-The correlation matrix is developed using historical data analyses and considerable emphasis is placed on overlaying expert judgement; - The final SCR as at 31 December 2021 is still subject to supervisory assessment; and - 'Other Adjustments' include allowance for non-linearity and the loss-absorbing capacity of deferred tax ("LACDT").
+The correlation matrix is developed using historical data analyses and considerable emphasis is placed on overlaying expert judgement; - The final SCR as at 31 December 2022 is still subject to supervisory assessment; and - 'Other Adjustments' include allowance for non-linearity and the loss-absorbing capacity of deferred tax ("LACDT").

-UL's SCR has been reduced by £97.9m (£87.2m in 2020) to account for the LACDT.
+UL's SCR has been reduced by £82.0m (2021: £97.9m) to account for the LACDT.
 After a 1-in-200-year adverse event, we have judged that UL would continue to be a going concern and LACDT reflects the reduced tax UL would be required to pay in the future as a result of incurring a loss equal to its SCR.
-The following sources are relied upon to demonstrate the materialisation of this benefit:
+The following sources are relied upon to demonstrate the materialisation of the LACDT:

-- 1. The existing deferred tax liabilities on the Solvency II balance sheet; - 2.
-Carry-back of the loss to offset against profits from the previous year; - 3.
+- 1. Carry-back of the loss to offset against profits from the previous year; - 2.
 Future profits from business operations, which includes: - a.
 Profit from future new business assumed to be at premium levels and profit margins in line with the business plan; - b.
 Profit from invested assets; and - c.
 A partial reversal of the widening of credit spreads after 12-months.

 The MCR reflects the minimum level of security below which the amount of financial resources should not fall.
 The formulae to calculate MCR are specified in the SII rules.
 The MCR is calculated using a linear formula that applies prescribed factors to the technical provisions and capital at risk.

 The MCR for UL is calculated as the sum of 2.1% of life technical provisions, 0.07% of the life capital at risk and 4.7% of the non-life technical provisions and net of reinsurance written premiums.
 The MCR is then restricted to a minimum of 25% and a maximum of 45% of the SCR.
-Moreover, an absolute floor is applied as per Rule 3.2 of the PRA Rulebook equal to \in 6.2m as UL writes both life and non-life business (\in 2.5m minimum is applied to non-life activities and \in 3.7m minimum to life activities).
+Moreover, an absolute floor is applied as per Rule 3.2 of the PRA Rulebook equal to €6.7m as UL writes both life and non-life business (€2.7m minimum is applied to non-life activities and €4.0m minimum to life activities).

 The technical provisions used in the MCR calculation are calculated as the BEL calculated after applying the VA; less reinsurance recoverables; less the amount of the TMTP in excess of the risk margin.
 The technical provisions are calculated on bases specified in the valuation section.
 The capital at risk is the sum of the value of benefits, net of reinsurance recoverables, that UL would pay in case of insured event, death or disability, under each contract at the valuation date less the best estimate liability net of reinsurance.
 For products with annuity benefits, such as Income Protection and Group Dependant contracts, the value of benefit is calculated using the best estimate duration over which the payment is likely to be made.
-The calculated value of MCR at the valuation date is $\pounds 202.1m$ (2020: £181.9m).
-At 31 December 2021 the restriction of the MCR being a maximum of 45% of the SCR applied.
+The calculated value of MCR at the valuation date is £168.7m (2021: £202.1m).
+At 31 December 2022 the restriction of the MCR being a maximum of 45% of the SCR applied.